rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/users-permissions-roles/_index.md

 | View Cluster Members               | ✓             | ✓             |
 | View Nodes                         | ✓             | ✓             |

-> **Note:** Each cluster role listed above, including Owner and Member, is comprised of multiple rules granting access to various resources.
+> **Note:** Each cluster role listed above, including `Owner` and `Member`, is comprised of multiple rules granting access to various resources.
 You can view the roles and their rules on the Global > Security > Roles page.

 #### Project Roles